OpenSextant/Xponents/Basics/README.md

   * ./src/main/resources/feature-metadata-2013.csv // OpenSextant.org gazetteer
   * ./src/main/resources/ISO-639-2_utf-8.txt  // Library of Congress (LoC) language listing

+#Install#

+Because this utility library uses freely available metadata from other providers, such as Geonames.org and LOC

+    # Note -- I tried Maven, then Antrun task in Maven.
+Now I'm just using an Ant script to download files:
+    # Crap, this was painful: mvn -Dhttp.proxyHost=MyProxy -Dhttp.proxyPort=MyProxyPort test

+    # Behind a firewall or proxy?
+    # edit ../build.properties setting your proxy host.
+Default port is 80
+    ant proxy get-meta

+    # No proxy:
+    ant get-meta
+    mvn install

 Items moved to CLASSATH:
 These are being refactored.
 Geonames.org has files used in the build.
 Yes, we can automate pulling these files in.
 For now download them and put them in the designated location: